 When is an employee eligible to continue their group term life insurance coverage under the portability option?

 In order to elect portability upon termination of employment, the employee and dependents must have been covered by the group’s coverage for at least 12 months.
-The employee and dependents must be under the age of 65 when employment terminates, and employment must not have terminated due to a disability.
+The employee and dependents must be under the age of 65 when employment terminates.
 The employee must elect portability in order for the dependent(s) to also elect portability.

 When should the portability application be submitted?